jujumiago/living-civilization-framework/README.md

 # 🌱 Living Civilization Framework (LCF)

+**Current Version:** v0.4

-## A Living Framework for Human Development and Civilizational Growth
+## A Living Framework for Human Development, Responsible Capability, and Civilizational Growth

 The Living Civilization Framework (LCF) is an open framework designed to help individuals, communities, organizations, and societies explore sustainable pathways from survival to long-term human flourishing.